Renault Wind: Trim levels

 There were three trim levels: Dynamique, Dynamique S, and the limited edition "Collection".
 The Dynamique trim line was the most basic, with 16" alloy wheels and air conditioning as standard features.

-The Dynamique S trim was above this, with 17" alloy wheels and climate control.
+The Dynamique S trim was above this, with 17" Speedline alloy wheels and climate control.
 The Limited Edition "Collection" trim had the biggest range of features, including a gloss black retractable roof and red and chrome dashboard inserts.
 In the United Kingdom, trim levels included: Dynamique, Dynamique S, GT Line, and the top of the range Collection.